peterhunn/governance/accord-project-technical-charter.md

 iv. administering, provisioning, and managing AP involvement in external projects;

-v. adopt and maintain policies or rules and procedures for AP (subject to LF approval);
+v. adopting and maintaining policies or rules and procedures for AP (subject to LF approval);

 vi. working with the TSC on supporting, and administering the technical direction of the project;